Revolutionising Healthcare Sectors with Sensor Technologies for Connected Health

 Technology in the healthcare sector is moving fast, along with the development of technology in other fields but with such advanced revolution, can healthcare services be on par and be adopted well?
 For instance, Dr. Ravinder mentioned that we are able to map the entire human genome now, but we still dont know what 80% of it is about.
 Hence, it is undeniable that technology is highly needed in the healthcare sector to enhance personalised treatment and also allow work to be more efficient, but at the same time, it is more important to understand that the technology should be assisting the healthcare, and not the other way round.

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on 14th October 2015.

 Then Chit Siew

-Then Chit Siew is a contributing writer at Inspiration Unlimited eMagazine
+Then Chit Siew is a contributing writer at Inspiration Unlimited - iU - Online Positivity Media

 Unverified